oneoffcoder/books/sphinx/python-dothis/source/string-reversal.rst

 Do this
 ^^^^^^^

 Use slicing to reverse a string.
-The first number is the start index, the second number is the stop index and the last number is the skip.
-Since we are starting and stopping at the start and stop index, those values are omitted.
-The skip is -1 which forces the skip to go backwards.
+The first number is the start index, the second is the stop index, and the last is the step.
+Here, the start and stop values are omitted, and the step is ``-1``, which moves backward through the string.

 .. code:: python